marlinprotocol/oyster-monorepo/cli/oyster-cvm/README.md

 Required args:
 - `--job-id`: ID of the job to update
+- `--chain`: Chain through which to deploy the instance
-- `--wallet-private-key` or `--wallet-private-key-file`: Private key for transaction signing
+- `--wallet-private-key` or `--wallet-private-key-file`: Private key for transaction signing [Base 64 encoded 33-byte private key (flag || private_key) for Sui chain]

 Optional args:
+- `--rpc`: RPC URL to interact wih the chain
+- `--auth-token`: Auth token value for provided Sui chain gRPC URL
+- `--gas-coin`: Coin ID for gas payment on Sui chain
 - `--image-url`: New image URL to update to
 - `--debug`: Update debug mode setting